Affiliate Marketing vs Own Product, The Wrong Choice Can Cost You Dearly

 Are You An Expert?

-Before I get completely misunderstood, let me reiterate that an expert in their field can deliver a good and original product.
 So learning how to create your own product is an excellent way to go for someone in a specialized niche.
-Or perhaps you have a REAL skill that many lack.
+Especially if you have a REAL skill that many lack.

 But for those of us learning and promoting Internet Marketing products, you need to BECOME an expert in the topic of your product.

-Sadly I’m honest enough to admit that while I know a bit about “xyz”, there are many online marketers who know more about it than I do.
-So why would I try and sell readers MY product when my gut feel is that there are better ones out there?Should you REALLY create your own Internet Marketing product?
+Sadly I'm honest enough to admit that while I know a bit about “xyz”, there are many online marketers who know more about it than I do.
+So why would I try and sell readers MY product when in my heart I know that there are better ones out there?Should you REALLY create your own Internet Marketing product?
 Click To Tweet

 Product Creation Was Wrong For Me